TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Rotate Position
      - Rotate the transform's position around the center point at the specified radius.

+   * - Scene Door Enter
+     - After entering a scene, the player will be placed at the door's position.

+   * - Scene Door Exit
+     - If the player enters the door area, the specified scene will load by calling the manage scenes component.

    * - Set Transform
      - Set the position, rotation, or scale of a transform instantly or by lerping.